vanStaen/rewaer/Readme.md

 The log can be seen at https://rewaer-backend.herokuapp.com/log

+## DATABASE

+**We use MangoDB for this project.** how to install mongodb locally on MAc : https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

 ## DEPLOY

 The server is at the moment hosted on heroku.com.
 Usual Login, usual pwd!</br>